-Bathrooms require less frequent cleaning when they receive a quality deep clean.
-To save you time and give you extra-shiny bathrooms to be proud of, Molly Maid presents this guide, complete with a downloadable bathroom deep-cleaning checklist with a list of supplies, detailed instructions and professional inside advice about how to get the job done right, every time.
+Bathrooms require less frequent cleaning when they receive a thorough cleaning.
+To save you time and give you extra-shiny bathrooms to be proud of, Molly Maid presents this guide, complete with a downloadable bathroom cleaning checklist PDF with a list of supplies, detailed instructions, and professional inside advice about how to get the job done right, every time.

 Molly Maid’s bathroom cleaning checklist also helps you clean in the most practical order; there’s, after all, a technique to cleaning a bathroom well.
 This guide will help you turn your bathrooms from grimy to glorious.

-The bathroom needs to be cleaned weekly.
-So it’s time to stop rummaging around the house for the rags, glass cleaner and tub scrub every time.
-Purchase a tote or bucket in which to store your bathroom cleaning supplies for an efficient cleaning routine:
+It’s time to stop rummaging around the house for the rags, glass cleaner and tub scrub every time the bathroom needs to be cleaned.
+Purchase a tote or bucket to store your bathroom cleaning supplies for added efficiency.
+Here’s what you need:

 - Toilet brush and bowl cleaner

-- Spray bottle with tub & tile cleaner
+- Spray bottle with tub and tile cleaner

 - Cleaning products